Everyone's Wondering: When Will South Park Hit Trump? Answer: They Already Did in 'Dances With Smurfs'

 South Park has been airing since the mid-1990s and has become famous for being one of the most sharpest political satires in recent memory.
 They've tackled everything from Occupy Wallstreet to the difficulties of appearing on Wheel of Fortune and all the way to Michael Jackson's nose and every election since the show's inception.
 However, they've been notoriously silent, according to some, when it comes to the most recent mockery of the 'American dream', Donald Trump.

-Although the show did make fun of Trump quite a bit in the last season, some fans have been left thinking that they could have hit him harder.
-In that season, Trump was poked at by being represented by another series regular, Mr. Garrison, who wins the American presidency by being an idiot and accidentally getting himself into something that he couldn't handle, but which he soon finds out is worth quite a lot as far as 'brand-building' goes (want to get any potential homicides thrown out the window?
-Go trans... (this is just another example)).
-There was also an episode in the previous season where Garrison first alludes to running for president and meets the Canadian prime-minister, also portrayed as a bumbling fool in over his head, and very obviously made to look like our current 'orangutan-in-chief'.
+The show made fun of Trump a bit in the last season: he was parodied through a series regular, Mr. Garrison, who wins the American presidency by being an idiot, vowing to ‘fuck em (the immigrants (or:the Canadiens)) all to death!’ and subsequently getting himself into something he couldn't handle– but which he soon finds out is worth quite a lot as far as 'brand-building' goes.
+There was also an episode in the previous season where Garrison first alludes to running for president and meets the Canadian prime-minister, portrayed as a bumbling Trump-esque fool in over his head, and very obviously made to look like our current 'orangutan-in-chief'.

-Trump is indeed something new in American politics, and his complete disregard to opposing ideas and the people who believe them is producing one of the most politically turbulent times in several decades (this is not to say that Trump is the only one at fault, but, as Trump himself has proven he believes, the president deserves ALL the blame (unless, of course, it's him), no matter who else may be involved).
-Because of this, people would naturally want a show like South Park to hit him where it hurts (although, 'orangutan-in-chief'?
-Should I expect a lawsuit soon? #ShoutOutToBillMaher #Yes,TrumpActuallyDidThat(SueBillMaherForCallingTrumpAnOrangutan) ) .
+Trump is indeed something new in American politics, and his apparent complete disregard to opposing ideas and the people who believe them is producing one of the most politically turbulent times in several decades (this is not to say that Trump is the only one at fault, but, as Trump himself has proven he believes, the president deserves ALL the blame (unless, of course, it's him), no matter who else may be involved) .